Code-Institute-Submissions/battleship-22/README.md

 ## Acknowledgments & References

 - External references for specific code is included in comments.
 These are from [StackOverflow](https://stackoverflow.com/).
 Inspiration came from battleship project by [TimRas](https://github.com/TimRas/BattleShip.git) combined with [Code Institute](https://codeinstitute.net/ie/) tutorials.
+Some of these code snippets have been refactored or included and expanded upon.

 <p align="right">(<a href="#top">back to top</a>)</p>